 If it’s a scenic ride you want, then Lake Johnson Nature Park is the place to go.
 Follow the 3-mile paved trail that encompasses the lake and take in the view.
 The trees along the trail offer plenty of shade to help keep you cool.
 There are a few spots to sit and relax on the trail, so feel free to bring a picnic and take a breather.
 Want to hang out a little longer at the lake?
 Stop by Waterfront Center to rent a boat, and you can also rent a rod and reel for free!

-Umstead Park offers the ultimate beginners ride for mountain biking.
+Umstead Park offers the ultimate beginners ride for mountain biking in Raleigh.
 The extensive network of gravel, multi-use trails at the William B. Umstead State Park make it a favorite destination for cyclists in the area.
 Leave the bustle of the city behind as you pedal through 13 miles of dense woods, over babbling creeks, and around picturesque lakes.
 You might pass a horse or two as equestrians share the trails with bikers.
 If the trail ends too fast, you can continue riding to Lake Crabtree.